Youth Leadership Program

 A time to reflect on the year and to establish priorities based on the Youth Leadership experience, to be challenged for the future and to celebrate with classmates and family members at a graduation event.

 You will spend a day or evening volunteering in our community to understand and see what the needs are of those who are less fortunate than you may be.
 One of the most valuable things to give someone is your time.

 Senior Year Curriculum:

-Community Outreach Team: This team organizes opportunities for members of the leadership group to volunteer within the community.
+This action team organizes opportunities for members of the leadership team to volunteer within the community.
 This includes: contacting agencies that address community needs and setting up visits for members of the team.
 Identifying events for the students to volunteer for and organizing community-wide opportunities for all the students in the YL Program.
 This team will also help plan the Pumpkin Patch portion of the Superior Spooktacular Event.